MichaelTague/cs50-python/project/README.md

               Final Payment:  $273.47
               Total Interest: $2,793.88 (19% of payments)

-The "Final Payment", the payment due in the last month of the loan, is typically less than the monthly loan payment due to dollar and cent rounding.
+The "Final Payment", the payment due in the last month of the loan, is typically less than the monthly loan payment due to dollar and cent rounding as the loan is paid.

 If any one of the four fields is not provided, it will be calculated.